Trondheim to Bodo Road Trip – Crossing Norway’s Polar Circle

 The camera steadied on the car roof to shoot the northern lights ©Lifejourney4two

-Returning to the centre at dawn, we had the opportunity to again walk the surroundings for a final lap before heading north.
+Returning to the centre at dawn, we could again walk the surroundings for a final lap before heading north.

 Us-at-the-Polar-Circle